 If you answered yes to any of these questions, you may be suffering from venous insufficiency.

 It’s important to know that venous insufficiency is a very dangerous vein disease.
-And If it’s not treated, it can put you at risk of developing a blood clot (deep vein thrombosis) in your leg veins, that can travel to your lungs, causing a pulmonary embolism…that can be fatal.
+And if it’s not treated, it can put you at risk of developing a blood clot (deep vein thrombosis) in your leg veins, that can travel to your lungs, causing a pulmonary embolism…that can be fatal.

-If you think you have venous insufficiency, the vascular surgeons at The Vein & Vascular Institute of Tampa Bay recommend that you schedule a vein consultation to determine if your symptoms are related to chronic venous insufficiency.
+If you think you have venous insufficiency, the vascular surgeons at The Vein and Vascular Institute of Tampa Bay recommend that you schedule a vein consultation to determine if your symptoms are related to chronic venous insufficiency.